In This Article

 Just like Zeichner, Samolitis agrees a benzoyl peroxide body wash is one of the best strategies for preventing summer breakouts.
 "The PanOxyl wash used to only be available by prescription but can now be purchased OTC.
 That being said, make sure it is rinsed clean before toweling off because it can bleach your towels too."

-Next Up: My Skin Has Never Been Brighter: Here's My 5-Step Morning Skincare Routine.
+Next Up: My Skin Has Never Been Brighter: Here's a 5-Step Morning Korean Skincare Routine Will Help You Glow All Day Long.